 Location of the muscle tear

-This method classifies muscle strains depending on where specifically in the muscle the tear occured.
+This method classifies muscle strains depending on where specifically in the muscle the tear occurred.

 Proximal musclular tendinous junction